This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Apple cider vinegar: Sometimes, collard greens have a bitter taste, so apple cider vinegar helps balance the taste.

-- Herb & Spice blend: This all-purpose spice mix is one of my favorites.
-It incorporates different flavors in one.
+- Herb & Spice blend: This all-purpose spice mix (which includes garlic powder, black pepper, and more) is one of my favorites.
+It incorporates different flavors into one.

-- Sugar: You can choose keto-friendly brown sugar to cut the carbs and calories.
+- Sweetener (Sugar Substitute): You can choose keto-friendly brown sugar or keto white sugar to cut the carbs and calories.
+This does not make the greens sweet.
+I add it as a way to balance some flavors.

 - Salt: I use fine sea salt and add it at the end.